costajob/costajob.github.io/_posts/code/2019-10-22-freedomless.md

 categories: code
 ---

-It was 2004 that I first heard about the first cloud service.
+It was 2004 when I first heard about the first cloud service.
 At that time I worked for a small web agency, where we are used to host applications on our own servers (automation was a vague word).

 Google has just recently started offering its search algorithm, initially appearing as a powered-by logo behind the Yahoo one.
 Few socials exist at that time (MySpace) and video streaming do require a flash plugin or, if you were unfortunate, a Java applet.
 The rest is history.